Dinky Toys: Dublo Dinky

 No. 073 Dinky Dublo Land Rover.
 The truck was just under 2 in long and originally came with a horse trailer.

 In November 1957, Meccano Ltd introduced the Dublo Dinky range of models in 1:76 OO scale, designed to be used with the Hornby railway system.
 These were relatively cheap to produce – having a one-piece die-cast metal body, a base plate and or windows on some, and plastic wheels.
-There was the added bonus of being able to compete in the small-scale toy car market which, at the time, was dominated by Lesney's Matchbox.
+They were able to compete in the small-scale toy car market which, at the time, was dominated by Lesney's Matchbox.

-There were a total 15 Dublo models, although with upgrades and modifications there are possibly up to 42 variations (not including box variations) manufactured.
+There were a total 15 Dublo models, although with upgrades and modifications, there are possibly up to 42 variations (not including box variations) manufactured.
 All models came boxed.
 There were no colour changes throughout the short life of Dublo.

 Models were well-proportioned and looked similar in style to contemporary Matchbox or Budgie Toys.
 For example, similar to Matchbox, the Land Rover (which came with a horse trailer) had windows, grey or black plastic wheels and a black base.
 Wheels, however, (the Land Rover had one on the bonnet as well as one underneath) were somewhat flatter and wider than those of Matchbox and their circumference was not ribbed at the beginning but this feature was added later.
 The baseplate, however, was pressed steel with etched lettering (not die-cast with moulded lettering as was the case with Matchbox, Budgie Toys or Lone Star vehicles).
 Finally, the Land Rover had a trailer hook behind which was a cut, curved extension of the baseplate.
 The front and rear axles were held to the vehicle differently.
 The front was covered by the tube of the baseplate and held pinched on each side by extensions of the die-cast body.
 The rear axle was exposed and run through holes in rounded sections folded over on each side of the plate.
 The ref.
 072 Bedford articulated lorry was a reproduction of the Meccano factory lorry, its articulated flat trailer was dimensioned to receive the Hornby Dublo container.

 The range met with limited success and the first model was withdrawn in October 1960 having only been on sale for 18 months – there was no replacement.
 Within 22 months of their launch there were price reductions to 3 models.
 Further models were withdrawn in May 1961, September 1962 and March 1963 until in November 1963 those models that remained were taken off the shelf six years after the Dinky Dublo line was introduced.
 Thus ended the production of Dublo Dinky Toys under Meccano who went into receivership two years later.

 Five of the Dublo models enjoyed a new lease on life when Meccano was purchased by Lines Brothers.